 When we moved here I had to gather a ton of resources and realized there was not a central place for Moms to turn to – that is when I started looking into the idea of sharing all the information I had been gathering while continuing to explore our new city.
 I’m excited to share all my research about our amazing area with you, up until now I had been storing it all in Excel sheets!
 I have cumulated local resources, activities, and articles that I hope you find useful.

 How has this community been instrumental in getting you to where you are now?

-Connecting with women and other Moms in the Cypress area has been a true gift.
+Connecting with women and other Moms in the NW Houston and Cypress area has been a true gift.
 There are so many amazing moms in this area who have been extremely supportive through our social media channels and who helped make the Cypress Moms Network -Moms Night Out event a true success.
 Seeing everyone rally together and mingle was the absolute best!

 What I have found since moving here, is that there are a lot of transplants willing and ready to share their experiences.
 The Houston natives are also extremely supportive and welcoming.
 It’s because of this whole embracing community that we feel like we can really settle down here and that we picked a good spot to move to.
 We couldn’t be happier to be here in Northwest Houston!!